This companion to the

 quarters out the front door.

-head-up Omaha hands seldom have a dominating relationship in the same way that AA dominates A7 in Hold'em.
-The head-up phenomenon means
+hands seldom have a dominating relationship in the same way that AA dominates A7 in Hold'em.
+The head-up phenomenon means that you should defend

-that you should liberally defend your big blind against a single raiser when you have any sort of reasonable hand.
-You will be getting
+your big blind against a single raiser when you have a reasonable hand.
+You will be getting decent pot equity to do so (but not with hands that play

 This head-up concept though has transmuted into the bizarre myth that Omaha starting hands run close together in value.
 Itís utter